2025 YB Who Is Being Served Image

 Early Steps to School Success

-Early Steps to School Success (ESSS) builds strong foundations for parenting and school readiness in communities with limited resources.
-The model aims to help provide children with the skills necessary for success in school; empower parents with the knowledge and skills to support their children’s education; strengthen the connection between the home, school, and community; and significantly increase early childhood knowledge and skills in communities.
+Early Steps to School Success (ESSS) builds strong foundations for parenting and school readiness in rural communities with limited resources.
+The two-generation model aims to provide children with the skills necessary for success in school; empower parents with the knowledge and skills to support their child’s development and education; strengthen the connection between the home, school, and community; and significantly increase early childhood knowledge and skills in communities.

 What is the model’s approach to providing home visiting services?